 So, it’s happening: you’ve decided to make the jump and start selling online.
 Whether you’re starting a business or want to expand to the web, it’s a big commitment.
 Many companies of all industries have an online presence at this point, and the competition can be brutal.
 Having a WordPress or WooCommerce website today is much more complicated than it used to be, especially if it is your marketing tool for the business.
-WordPress websites continuously need to be updated for maintenance, security, and marketing and if you’re trying to make your bottom line, maintaining your site can drain a lot of time.
+Websites continuously need to be updated for WordPress maintenance, security, and marketing and if you’re trying to make your bottom line, maintaining your site can drain a lot of time.

 As a WooCommerce Certified Agency, at Bright Vessel, we know a thing or two about this online sales platform.
 We’ve tried and tested many strategies and studied each outcome, and we’re committed to what works.
-That’s why we’ve prepared these WooCommerce Maintenance & Sales tips to help you sell online.
+That’s why we’ve prepared these WordPress Maintenance & WooCommerce Sales tips to help you sell online.

-WordPress Maintenance Service Plans Tips
+WordPress Maintenance Plans Tips

 Pick the right developers not the host for your WordPress website.
 Hosting companies fall short in having the right team to provision servers and perform development tasks.
-It is best to work with a company which has your best interest in mind and is continually monitoring the uptime, updates, and speed of your site.
+It is best to work with a company that has your best interest in mind and is continually monitoring the uptime, updates, and speed of your site.

 It is hard to find a good company that can do everything, so it is good to ask the right questions when reviewing companies to perform ongoing WordPress maintenance.